Renovamen/Galaxy-Voyager/README.md

 ### Voyage #1: Fly

-Fly a spaceship to eat energy coins and avoid crashing antimatter (Based on [TheAviator](https://github.com/yakudoo/TheAviator)).
+Fly a spaceship to eat energy coins (blue) and avoid crashing antimatter (red) (Based on [TheAviator](https://github.com/yakudoo/TheAviator)).
 Voice control is supported, the flying height of the plane will depend on your decibel level after clicking the "microphone" button (Obviously, this idea is inspired by 休むな！８分音符ちゃん).

 [Play it](https://renovamen.github.io/Galaxy-Voyager/views/level1.html)